Fluctuation Theorem as a special case of Girsanov Theorem: Introduction

 \section{Introduction}

-An accurate theory for non-equilibrium thermodynamic processes is fundamentally important to understand many of the phenomena that occur in nature.
-Over the last couple of decades, researchers have made significant progress in the development of the field by coming up with crucial results in stochastic thermodynamics \cite{seifert2012stochastic}.
-One of its main results is fluctuation theorem (FT), which is a symmetry relation providing us with an equality closure to the physical processes arbitrarily far from equilibrium \cite{seifert2012stochastic,evans1993probability,hatano2001steady,jarzynski1997nonequilibrium,crooks1999entropy}.
-FT has several consequences, in particular, it ensures the satisfaction of the second law of thermodynamics for non-equilibrium systems.
-Other results that follow from FT are Green-Kubo relation \cite{searles2000fluctuation}, Jarzynski equality \cite{jarzynski1997nonequilibrium}, thermodynamic uncertainty relation \cite{hasegawa2019fluctuation} etc.
+One of the primary objectives of statistical physics is to develop a robust framework for nonequilibrium systems as an extension of its equilibrium counterpart.
+Stochastic thermodynamics is an important development in this direction which systematically defines thermodynamic quantities for individual fluctuating trajectories of non-equilibrium mesoscopic systems that are coupled to bath, ranging from biological \cite{Monge_2018} to quantum systems \cite{Talkner2009,HernndezGmez2021,Ciliberto2017-fu}.
+Over the last couple of decades, researchers have derived several crucial results in stochastic thermodynamics, among which fluctuation theorem (FT) is a central result \cite{seifert2012stochastic}.
+It provides us with an equality closure for the physical processes arbitrarily far from equilibrium \cite{seifert2012stochastic,evans1993probability,hatano2001steady,jarzynski1997nonequilibrium,crooks1999entropy,sekimoto_langevin_1998,martinez_colloidal_2016} and has also been experimentally verified in different contexts \cite{Ciliberto2017-fu}.
+FT has several consequences, for example, it ensures the satisfaction of the second law of thermodynamics for non-equilibrium systems.
+Other results that follow from FT are Green-Kubo relation \cite{searles2000fluctuation}, Jarzynski equality \cite{jarzynski1997nonequilibrium} and thermodynamic uncertainty relation \cite{hasegawa2019fluctuation}.

-Given the major role played by FT in stochastic thermodynamics, it is important to have an accurate expression for FT.
-In this letter, I have derived a generalized FT which recovers the usual FT as an approximation.
-By studying the dynamics of a colloidal particle within a Monte Carlo set up, I have shown that the proposed FT, i.e. Eqn.\eqref{eq1}, is accurate and the popular form of FT, i.e. Eqn. \eqref{eq01}, diverges with time (see Fig. \ref{fig1}).
-I have derived the generalized FT using the Langevin dynamics for a forward and its time reversed path exploiting Girsanov's theorem \cite{oksendal2013stochastic, girsanov1960transforming}.
-Specifically, I have used the drift change information between the two Langevin dynamics for the derivation.
-Remarkably, this approach leads to the following fluctuation theorem:

-where $\Delta s$ is the entropy production for a nonequilibrium thermodynamic process over a time span $0$ to $t$ and $\left[\Delta s,\Delta s\right]$ is the quadratic variation of $\Delta s$ \cite{oksendal2013stochastic, girsanov1960transforming}.
-The notation $\langle\cdot\rangle$ denotes the averaging operation.
-One may clearly see that the above relation recovers the usual FT, i.e.